Podcast: Play in new window | Download

 Many self-publishers have probably forgotten the power of this marketing strategy – or don’t believe that this method can work for a tech-savvy self-publisher.
-But, for the authors of non-fiction, especially those that own a business, a book’s marketing plan is not complete without some use of direct mail.
+But, for the authors of non-fiction, especially those that own a business, a book’s marketing plan isn’t complete without some use of direct mail.

 1. You will learn why direct marketing can be a good marketing tool for the self-publisher.